-You have finally found it — the secret to winning your claim for disability benefits:
+You have finally found it — the secret to winning your claim for disability benefits: tell the best story.

-If you aren’t familiar with how we do things here at Resolute Legal, then this is the first article you should read.
+If you aren’t familiar with how we do things at Resolute Legal, this is the first article you should read.
 It teaches you the first principle we apply when representing people in disability claims or appeals — to tell a better story than those who oppose you.

-And if you’ve been reading our stuff for a while and managing your own claim successfully, you might still want to reread this article from time to time as a refresher.
+And if you’ve been reading our stuff for a while and managing your own claim successfully, you might want to reread this article from time to time as a refresher.
 It’s that important.

 This is the 10,000-foot view of the disability claim or appeal process when it’s done right.